 All of the materials in our Library and Store promote tolerance and respect for differences as core values.
 We use stories and pictures that show different kinds of couples, families, religions, and races.

-Here are examples from our free articles Library:
+Here are examples from our Resource Library (free membership available):

 Our affordable publications provide extensive information about how to use “People Safety” skills and knowledge to protect children, teens, and adults from all forms of violence caused by any reason.

 The Kidpower Book for Caring Adults describes how to create a foundation of emotional safety for young people; People Safety skills and strategies; solutions to personal safety problems such as bullying, child abuse, and kidnapping; and how to be an effective child safety advocate.